SpyroT85/grillgamers-youtube-bot/README.md

 ## What it does
 - Watches the YouTube channel for new uploads
 - Posts instant notifications to Discord for videos, shorts & livestreams
 - Prevents spam by only posting new content (not old videos on startup)
 - Runs continuously in the cloud without manual intervention
+- Admin controls via Discord slash commands (role & channel restricted)
+- Professional, modular project structure

 ## Quick Start